What is the Central Island Independent School Society?

 How does one become a member?

 New members will have to submit a completed application form as well as the annual membership fee of $10.00.
-A pdf copy of the application form is available via this link.
-As completed application forms need to be submitted to the office, payment of the fee can be done at the same time.
 Membership will expire on 30 September of each year.

-To facilitate renewal of membership, application forms will not have to be resubmitted.
+To facilitate renewal of membership, after the 2018-19 school year, application forms will not have to be resubmitted.
 In early to mid-September, an email will be sent via MySchool containing a PayPal link to pay the required annual fee.
 Payment of the fee will acknowledge the terms and conditions of membership as laid out by the by-laws (also available on the school website).

 Questions about Membership